-Red Rover requires no equipment other than some Cub Scouts, and it's easy to explain if the boys don't already know the rules.
+Red Rover requires no equipment other than some Cub Scouts, and it's easy to explain if the Scouts don't already know the rules.
 It's a great den game, but I'm not sure I would play it with a pack.
 I can't see many Tigers breaking through the hands of those Arrows of Light (aka second year Webelos).

 Doing the crab crawl isn't as easy as it seems.
-For younger boys, don't put your turning point too far away.
+For younger Scouts, don't put your turning point too far away.
 Otherwise, you run the risk of them getting tired and not being able to get back to the starting line.

 Capture the Flag – The only equipment you need for this Cub Scout game is hanging around their necks–a neckerchief makes the perfect flag!

-It may look like utter chaos when the boys are playing Capture the Flag, but they all know what they're doing.
+It may look like utter chaos when the Scouts are playing Capture the Flag, but they all know what they're doing.
 They're working together to overcome obstacles to achieve a goal–just like we have to do every day in life.